sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 ##### 6. No outliers
 Linear Regression is very sensitive to Outliers.
 It can terribly affect the regression line and eventually the forecasted values.

+### OLS, MLE, Gradient descent are ways of getting parameters for a mode

 ### Ordinary Least Sqaure (OLS) Algorithm
 * OLS is used to find estimators that minimizes residual sum of squares <br/>
 * It is used in python library sklearn.  <br/>